-5. File a complaint: If a student believes his/her rights have been violated, he/she may file a complaint with the college president or his/her designee.
+5. File a complaint: If a student believes their rights have been violated, he/she may file a complaint with the president or their designee.
 A student may also file a written complaint with the Family Policy Compliance Office at the address listed below: